 The last essay you write will also be a self-reflection essay; it will be the presentation piece in your final portfolio.
 This portfolio is your culminating exercise in this class and will be turned in as an ePortfolio.
 The contents of this portfolio will be detailed in spring semester.
-Two Stretch faculty members, using a common scoring guide, will assess your portfolio.
+Your portfolio will be assessed by two Stretch faculty members, using a common scoring guide.
 I will make available to you this scoring guide as you prepare your portfolio.